-- If the income assessed/ reassessed exceeds the income declared by the assessee, or in cases where return has not been filed and income exceeds the basic exemption limit, penalty at 50% of tax payable on such under reported income shall be leviable.
+- If the income assessed/ re-assessed exceeds the income declared by the assessee, or in cases where return has not been filed and income exceeds the basic exemption limit, penalty at 50% of tax payable on such under reported income shall be levied.

-- 200% of tax is payable if under-reporting resulted from Misreporting of income
+- 200% of the tax is payable if under-reporting results from misreporting of income

 3. Failure to maintain books of accounts and other documents

-- In case, the assessee is a person who has entered into international transaction, penalty will be 2% of the value of such international transaction or specified domestic transaction
+- In case, the assessee is a person who has entered into international transaction, the penalty will be 2% of the value of such international transactions or specified domestic transactions

-- Where the income determined includes undisclosed income, penalty @10% is payable.
-However, no such penalty will be leviable, if such income was included in the return, and tax was paid before the end of the relevant previous year.
+- Where the income determined includes undisclosed income, a penalty @10% is payable.
+However, no such penalty will be leviable, if such income was included in the return and tax was paid before the end of the relevant previous year.

 - Where Search has been initiated on/ after 1/7/2012 but before 15/12/2016,